OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/packets-and-frames.md

 - Performs a lot more processes for reliability.

 Disadavantages of TCP:
-- Requires a reliable connection between the two devices. if one small chunk of data is not recieved, then the entire chunk of data cannot be used and must be re-sent.
+- Requires a reliable connection between the two devices.
+If one small chunk of data is not recieved, then the entire chunk of data cannot be used and must be re-sent.
 - A slow connection can bottleneck another device as the connection will be reserved on the other device the whole time.
 - Significantly slower than UDP because more computing has to be done.

 TCP packets contain various sections of information known as headers that are added from encapsulation:
-**Source Port**: The port opened by the sender to send the TCP packet from. this value is chosen randomly between 0-65535 that are not already in use.
+**Source Port**: The port opened by the sender to send the TCP packet from.
+This value is chosen randomly between 0-65535 that are not already in use.

 **Destination Port**: The port number that an application or service is running on the remote host (receiving data).